IMSoley/tasawwuf/README.md

 * Preparation for Returning to Allah [[Amazon](https://amzn.to/2ZYEiBU), [PDF](https://archive.org/download/PreparingForTheDayOfJudgementAlHafizIbnHajarAlAsqalani/Preparing%20for%20the%20Day%20of%20Judgement%20-%20Al-Hafiz%20Ibn%20Hajar%20Al-Asqalani%20.pdf)]
 * The Onlooker's Delight: Ghibta al-Nazir Fi Tarjuma Al-Shaykh Abd al-Qadir (the Biography of Al-Shaykh Abd al-Qadir) [[Amazon](https://amzn.to/3q6KJxw)]

+### Nurjan Mirahmadi

+* Levels of the Heart - Lataif al Qalb
+* Rising Sun of the West: Kitab al Irshad - The Book of Spiritual Guidance
+* The Healing Power of Sufi Meditation
+* YASEEN: Prophet (PBUH) is the Walking Quran
+* In Pursuit of Angelic Power: A Path Towards Divine Healing Energy
+* Insan al Kamil - The Universal Perfect Being
+* Secret Realities of Hajj

+### Hisham Kabbani

+* Mawlid Ad-Dayba'i
+* Liberating the Soul: A Guide for Spiritual Growth (Total Seven Volumes)
+* Healing Verses of Holy Quran & Hadith
+* The Benefits of Bismillahi 'r-Rahmani 'r-Raheem & Surat Al-Fatihah
+* Angels Unveiled, A Sufi Perspective
+* Call on Me: Powerful Supplications for Healing, Protection & Fulfillment of Needs
+* Salawat of Tremendous Blessings
+* Muhammad: The Messenger of Islam

+### Vilayat Inayat Khan

+* That Which Transpires Behind That Which Appears: The Experience of Sufism
+* Life is a Pilgrimage
+* The Ecstasy Beyond Knowing: A Manual of Meditation
+* Call of the Dervish
+* In Search of the Hidden Treasure
+* Toward The One
+* Awakening: A Sufi Experience

 ### Shaykh Ahmad Hendricks

 * Sainthood (Wilayah) and Nearness (Qurb)